From seabird colonies to stunning landscapes, there are many reasons to visit Rathlin Island. Here are our top 5.

 5. The fantastic seabird colonies at West Light Seabird Centre

-If you are visiting during the spring or summer months, get ready to witness Northern Ireland’s largest seabird colony!
+If you are visiting during the spring or summer months, get ready to witness Northern Ireland’s largest seabird colony, as it is one of the best places to see puffins in Northern Ireland!
 You will see everything from fulmars and razorbills to guillemots and kittiwakes, but most importantly, puffins!
 (Who doesn’t love puffins?)

 These incredible birds can be found at the West Light Seabird Centre, so if you are a keen birdwatcher, this is an absolute must-see.
 You may even see some birds raising their chicks on the cliff edges!